-Resilience is your ability to sustain under difficult circumstances for prolonged periods of time, while maintaining your resolute, energy, hope and self belief.
+Resilience is your ability to sustain under difficult circumstances for prolonged periods of time while maintaining your resolute, energy, hope and self-belief.

 You need resilience when

 Given a choice, we all try to avoid such situations.
-However when we find ourselves thrown into tough situations, we hardly have a choice but to face the challenge and deal with it.
+However, when we find ourselves thrown into tough situations, we hardly have a choice but to face the challenge and deal with it.

 Dealing effectively with adversity demands people nurture resilience.
 It provides the opportunity to learn and grow, albeit in a rather hard-hitting manner.
-This often results in immense personal growth of people who are able to conquer adversity.
+This often results in an immense personal growth of people who are able to conquer adversity.